gabe-kai/EarthRing/docs/09-zone-system.md

 **Status**: ✅ **IMPLEMENTED** - Zone merging and bisection are fully implemented in the server-side conflict resolution system.

+## Zone Interaction

+### Zone Info Tags

+**Status**: ✅ **IMPLEMENTED** - Zone info tags provide interactive UI elements for zone selection and details viewing.

+When the zone toolbar is open and zones are visible, floating "i" (info) buttons appear above zones near the camera.
+Clicking an info button opens the zone details in the Info panel.

+**Features**:
+- **Distance Filtering**: Only zones within 1000m of the camera display info tags
+- **Maximum Display**: Up to 30 nearest zones show tags at once to reduce clutter
+- **Floor Filtering**: Tags only appear for zones on the active floor
+- **Zone Type Filtering**: Tags respect individual zone type visibility toggles
+- **Coordinate Wrapping**: Tags work correctly on both X+ and X- sides of the ring, handling boundary wrapping
+- **Automatic Updates**: Tags update when zones are added, removed, or modified

+**Implementation Details**:
+- Tags are positioned 15m above the zone center using floating origin pattern for accurate placement
+- Tag positions are computed relative to the camera's Three.js position to maintain precision
+- Distance calculations properly wrap around the ring boundary using `wrapArcLength` for shortest path
+- Tags are hidden when outside the viewport or behind the camera

+**Files**:
+- `client-web/src/zones/zone-info-tags.js` - Main implementation
+- `client-web/src/zones/zone-info-tags.test.js` - Unit tests

+### Zone Selection

+Zones can be selected through:
+1. **Info Tags**: Click the "i" button above a zone when the toolbar is open
+2. **Direct Click**: (Future) Click directly on a zone polygon in the 3D view

+When a zone is selected, its details appear in the Info panel, including:
+- Zone type and properties
+- Polygon geometry
+- Floor assignment
+- Associated structures
+- Edit controls

 ## Transportation System

 [Rest of the document continues...]